llvm/llvm-project/llvm/docs/OpaquePointers.rst

 As of January 2023:

+Typed pointers are **not** supported on the ``main`` branch as a matter of policy.
+Fixes for typed pointer support are not accepted.
+Typed pointer support code may be removed without notice at any time.

-Tests are in the process of being converted to opaque pointers.
-All new tests must use opaque pointers.
+However, tests are still in the process of being converted to opaque pointers.

-Typed pointers are supported on a best-effort basis in LLVM 16, but are *not* supported in LLVM 17.
-Fixes for typed pointer support will be accepted on the ``main`` branch only until the creation of the ``release/16.x`` branch (expected on Jan 24th 2023).
-After that point, typed pointer support on the ``main`` branch will only be retained to the degree that is necessary to not break tests that haven't been migrated yet.
+As such, care must be taken when actively removing typed pointer support, to avoid breaking remaining tests.

 The following typed pointer functionality has already been removed: